 It is estimated that eight percent of children in the U.S. have a food allergy.
 The most common food allergies in children are peanuts, milk, shellfish and tree nuts.
 These foods, along with egg, fish, soy and wheat, account for 90 percent of all food allergy reactions (among children and adults).
 While your child may outgrow milk, egg, soy or wheat allergies, food allergies to peanuts, tree nuts, fish and shellfish tend to be lifelong.

 Tips for Reducing a Child's Risk of Developing Food Allergies

 Take special care with feeding practices during your child's first years, especially if a biological parent or sibling has been diagnosed with an allergic disease.
 While following these feeding tips cannot guarantee a child will not develop a food allergy, it may help reduce the risk.

-Exclusive breast-feeding for six months decreases the incidence of atopic dermatitis, cow's milk allergy and wheezing in early life when compared with feeding infants cow's milk-based formula.
+Exclusive breast-feeding for the first three to four months has been shown to decrease the incidence of atopic dermatitis and wheezing in early life when compared with feeding infants cow's milk-based formula.
 The use of soy-based infant formula does not appear to play a role in allergy prevention.